ErikSeewald/Eriks-Wasp-Sim/README.md

 Unbound genes are genes that can be mutated freely without consideration for other genes.
 Every unbound gene has a "range" associated with it.
 This range defines how strongly the gene value can change in a single mutation.

 The following unbound genes currently exist in the simulation (for costs, orientation and default values, see [WaspGenes.h](/src/simulation/Wasp/WaspGenes.h) and [WaspGenes.cpp](/src/simulation/Wasp/WaspGenes.cpp)):
-- **queenLoyalty**: This loyalty factor affects how devoted the wasp is to its queen (e.g., how likely is it to choose to fly close to the queen; how much food is it willing to gift the queen).
+- **queenLoyalty**: This loyalty factor affects how devoted the wasp is to its queen (e.g., how likely is it to choose to fly close to the queen; how much food is it willing to gift to the queen).
 - **contractDesire**: A factor defining how likely a wasp is to both propose and accept contracts.

 ## Contracts
 A contract is an agreement between two or more wasps with the following properties:
-- A validity period after which the the contract expires
+- A validity period after which the contract expires
 - An ordered list of contractual partners
 - A set of rules and properties that are specific to the type of contract